Cinnabon Posts, Then Quickly Delets, Carrie Fisher Tweet Some Deemed In Poor Taste

-Cinnabon posted – and quickly deleted – a tweet Tuesday that was intended to honor Carrie fisher, but struck some observers as offensive, in poor taste, or even attempting to capitalize on the Star Wars actress’ death, KVUE (Austin) is reporting.
+Cinnabon posted — and quickly deleted — a tweet Tuesday that was intended to honor Carrie Fisher but struck some observers as offensive, in poor taste, or even attempting to capitalize on the Star Wars actress’ death, KVUE (Austin) is reporting.

 Although Cinnabon quickly deleted the tweet, nothing stays hidden in the world of social media.
 By the time the company had corrected its mistake, the damage had already been done, and several Twitter users had captured it for all eternity.